 - The creation of this post would allow for engagement with, and capacity training for, local authority planning teams (particularly chief resilience officers).
 It would also provide for the design and funding of graduate schemes for flood resilience professionals in planning, water management and other key disciplines.

-- Money must be made available for upgrading the maintenance of flood defenses (overseen by the task force).
+- Money must be made available for upgrading the maintenance of flood defences (overseen by the task force).

-- There should be a blended mix of revenue allocation via the Environment Agency to local authorities, and to internal drainage boards who would undertake essential work on existing flood defenses going forward.
+- There should be a blended mix of revenue allocation via the Environment Agency to local authorities, and to internal drainage boards who would undertake essential work on existing flood defences going forward.